 Association-approved Bat

-If you choose an association-approved bat, it will be enough to play in other leagues too.
-It is, however, recommended to check your league’s regulations too.
+If you choose an association-approved bat, it will also be enough to play in other leagues.
+It is, however, recommended that you check your league’s regulations too.
 Whichever league you play for, all softball bats should meet some basic dimensions or limitations.
 The bat should have a diameter of 2-1/4 inches.
 Its maximum allowed weight is 31.5 oz, and its length is 34 inches.
 These limitations apply to bats used to play in almost all associations.

 So consider all these factors when choosing the right softball bat for yourself or someone else.
-The perfect bat will give you a level of control and comfort that no other bat can give.
-If you want to become a better batter, you will need more than proper training and skills.
-The right bat in your hands can make a huge difference to your performance levels in the long term.
+The perfect bat will give you control and comfort that no other bat can provide.
+You will need more than proper training and skills to become a better batter.
+The right bat in your hands can make a massive difference to your performance levels in the long term.

-You’re on Selecting the Best Softball Bat page.
+You’re on our Selecting the Best Softball Bat page.

 You might like: